Taxonomy Development, Maintenance, and Support

 Most organizations have several taxonomies in place without realizing it.
-However, with content management systems such as SharePoint, Drupal, and WordPress that heavily rely on taxonomies, it is necessary for organizations to consider their existing taxonomies and other information architectures and determine the best course of action for developing a single taxonomy that best meets today’s needs.
+However, with content management systems such as SharePoint, Salesforce Knowledge, Drupal, and WordPress that heavily rely on taxonomies, it is necessary for organizations to consider their approach to information architecture and determine the best course of action for developing a single taxonomy that best meets today's needs.

 At FireOak Strategies, our information management experience is deep; we've worked with organizations of all types and sizes to develop new taxonomies; enhance, manage, or revise existing taxonomies; and plan for the long-term maintenance and administration of organizational taxonomies.